 Disney princesses of the past like Snow White and Cinderella are often viewed as not being as good of role models for girls as the more modern princesses because of their passivity.
 The story happens to them rather than them taking the initiative to kick butt and take names.
 I find this comparison troubling.
 Saying that Snow White is a worse role model than Mulan is just replacing one stereotype of what a girl should be like and what they should want with another.
 If a girl wants to wear blue t-shirts, play with trucks, and take karate that's great!
 More power to her.
 By all means, go for it.
 But if a girl wants to wear pink dresses, play with dolls, and take ballet, that's great too.
 Heck, a girl can even do both!
 We need to stop thinking of traditional expressions of femininity as inferior - but that could be another post altogether.

 I think Snow White and Cinderella actually have some pretty admirable traits.
 In both stories they are treated horribly, forced to wear rags and basically used as slave labor.
-While they may hope that things get better they accept that this is the situation they are in right now and deal with it as best they can, facing the world with a positive attitude and treating others, including those who treat them poorly, with patience, kindness, and selflessness.
+They have hope that things will get better, while accepting that this is the situation they are in right now and dealing with it as best they can - facing the world with a positive attitude and treating others, including those who treat them poorly, with patience, kindness, and selflessness.
 To some this may seem provincial, but I think that this attitude is much more sophisticated than whining about your perfectly nice life, being aggressively rude to your parents and engaging in dubious dealings with witches just to get what you want - I'm looking at you Merida and Ariel!